tnm/diner/README.md

 api
 -----

 All interaction with diner occurs at the key resource level, accessed via either GET or POST at `/:key`.
+All the keys that Diner generates will be prepended with `diner:` for namespacing; however, interaction with the keys happens directly on the specified name (e.g., you interface with 'foo', not 'diner:foo').

 Using the key `foo` as an example: